 Buy: SweetLeaf Powdered Stevia – this is what I would choose if I wanted to buy Stevia.
 It has two ingredients: organic stevia extract and inulin soluble fiber, which if you remember.. mixes well with stevia and shows some potential beneficial HDL and blood lipids properties.

 - Frankesteinian Stevia Products (like Truvia)

 That’s basically processed stevia with added ingredients or ‘natural flavors’.
 Truvia, for example, uses a 42 step proccess to make their stevia product.
-They extract the rebaudioside and add chemical substances like the liver-toxic and carcinogenic acetonitrile and GMO-corn-based erythritol.
+They extract the rebaudioside and add chemical substances like the liver-toxic and carcinogenic acetonitrile and corn-based erythritol.
 Kal “Pure” Stevia isn’t very pure either – their product is made in china and contains maltodextrin (starch).
-Many other brands also put some sugars from GMO corn.
+Many other brands also put some sugars from corn.

 Is Stevia harmful?
 If you don’t stay away from those brands, it can certainly be.
 Stick to certified organic stevia products clean of harmful substances – and you’ll be golden.

 Now that you know all about Stevia benefits and side effects, it’s time for some..

 Dr. Bertoni wrote a few of the earliest words about this wonderful plant and said that according to his long experience and the studies of Dr. Rebaudi, stevia is not only non-toxic but also very healthy and can be used directly with it’s natural form – while also being much cheaper than saccharine.
 He referred to Stevia as a “sweetening agent of great power”.